Demetrius I Poliorcetes: Hegel

 Hegel, in the Lectures on the History of Philosophy, says of another Demetrius, Demetrius Phalereus, that "Demetrius Phalereus and others were thus soon after [Alexander] honoured and worshipped in Athens as God."
 What the exact source was for Hegel's claim is unclear.
 Diogenes Laërtius in his short biography of Demetrius Phalereus does not mention this.
 Apparently Hegel's error comes from a misreading of Plutarch's Life of Demetrius which is about Demetrius Poliorcetes and not Demetrius of Phalereus.
 Plutarch describes in the work how Demetrius Poliorcetes conquered Demetrius Phalereus at Athens.
 Then, in chapter 12 of the work, Plutarch describes how Demetrius Poliorcetes was given honors due to the god Dionysus.
 This account by Plutarch was confusing not only for Hegel, but for others as well.

 Others

-Plutarch's account of Demetrius' departure from Macedonia in 288 BC inspired Constantine Cavafy to write "King Demetrius" (ὁ βασιλεὺς Δημήτριος) in 1906, his earliest surviving poem on an historical theme.
+Plutarch's account of Demetrius's departure from Macedonia in 288 BC inspired Constantine Cavafy to write "King Demetrius" (ὁ βασιλεὺς Δημήτριος) in 1906, his earliest surviving poem on an historical theme.

 Demetrius is the main character of the opera Demetrio a Rodi (Turin, 1789) with libretto by Giandomenico Boggio and Giuseppe Banti.
 The music is set by Gaetano Pugnani (1731-1798).

 Demetrius appears (under the Greek form of his name, Demetrios) in L. Sprague de Camp's historical novel, The Bronze God of Rhodes, which largely concerns itself with his siege of Rhodes.

 Alfred Duggan's novel Elephants and Castles provides a lively fictionalised account of his life.